Donald Trump Tweets Congratulations To Just One NFL Draftee — Nick Bosa, Who Called Colin Kaepernick A Clown

 — Donald J. Trump (@realDonaldTrump) April 27, 2019

 Donald Trump had long been critical of Colin Kaepernick and the NFL protests, even calling on NFL owners to fire players who took a knee during the national anthem.
-The NFL briefly changed its rule to forbid players from protesting during the anthem, which many believed to be in response to Trump’s criticism, but the rule change was overturned.
+The NFL briefly changed its rule to forbid players from protesting during the anthem — which many believed to be in response to Trump’s criticism — but the rule change was overturned.